GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/attachments/any-attachment-payload.md

 #### Parameters

-  - localFileURL: The local URL referencing to the file.
+  - `localFileURL`: The local URL referencing to the file.
-  - attachmentType: The type of resulting attachment exposed on the message.
+  - `attachmentType`: The type of resulting attachment exposed on the message.
-  - extraData: An extra data that should be added to attachment.
+  - `extraData`: An extra data that should be added to attachment.

 #### Throws